svj-aventador/xrpl-dev-portal/content/references/rippled-api/api-conventions/serialization.md

 [Hash160]: #hash-fields
 [Hash256]: #hash-fields

-The XRP Ledger has several "hash" types: Hash128, Hash160, and Hash256.
+The SGY Ledger has several "hash" types: Hash128, Hash160, and Hash256.
 These fields contain arbitrary binary data of the given number of bits, which may or may not represent the result of a hash operation.

 All such fields are serialized as the specific number of bits, with no length indicator, in big-endian byte order.